bowman2001/perplexdoc/content/doc/page/featured-image/index.md

 ## Syntax

-To make the image file available to Hugo and the theme, it also needs to be registered in the [resources section](/doc/intro/workflow/resources) of the front matter.
+To make the image file available to Hugo and the theme, it also needs to be registered in the [resources section](/doc/intro/workflow/resources) of the front-matter.
 The filename of the image is identified by its reserved name `featured`.
 And you can add an alternative text for your image with the `alt` parameter.

 The content file of this page for example contains the following section: